-South Korea promises ‘massive punishment’ if North Korea ‘crosses the line’(Flickr) South Korean President Moon Jae-in
+South Korea promises ‘massive punishment’ if North Korea ‘crosses the line’(Flickr)

 South Korea’s President Moon Jae-in took office hoping to engage diplomatically with North Korea and find peaceful solutions, but as tensions soar between the two Koreas, he’s considering his offensive options.

 Moon called for South Korea to prepare to “immediately switch to offensive operations” if North Korea makes a “provocation that crosses the line,” according to NK News.